cape-io/www.supersimple.co/content/instructions.md

 > - This app will create a folder named supersimple in your Dropbox.
 The app will only have access to this folder.

 1. Click "Allow" to grant SuperSimple access to `Apps/supersimple` within your dropbox. **Note:** you must click "Allow" within a couple minutes or you'll see a message saying the "session has expired".
 If that's the case, return here and start again.
+1. You should receive an email from Dropbox notifying you that you've connected with SuperSimple.
+You should also receive a welcome email from us explaining how to setup a custom domain.
 1. Open the "Dropbox" folder on your computer.
 1. Open the "Apps" folder.
 1. Open the "supersimple" folder.
 It will be empty.